dd32/add-from-server/readme.md

 Add From Server is designed to help ease the pain of bad web hosts, allowing you to upload files via FTP or SSH and later import them into WordPress.

 This plugin is NOT designed to..
- * Used as a replacement for the file uploader
+ * Be used as a replacement for the file uploader
- * To be used for migration of websites
+ * Be used for migration of websites
- * To re-import your files after moving webhosting
+ * Re-import your files after moving webhosting
  * Batch import media

 This plugins IS designed to..